photo: Matthew Lloy

 Ladane Nasseri is a journalist, writer and nonfiction instructor.

 Ladane led Iran coverage for Bloomberg from the regional headquarters in Dubai after spending six years as the company’s Tehran-based correspondent.
-In her decade and a half at Bloomberg she covered Iran’s politics, economy and society under three successive presidents, multiple rounds of nuclear negotiations leading to the historic 2015 Iran deal and through local uprisings and mass protests.
-She has written extensively about Iran’s domestic politics, foreign policy, energy industry and the impact of international sanctions on the Iranian economy and people while also covering the wider region.
+In her decade and a half at Bloomberg, she covered Iran’s politics, economy and society under three successive presidents, multiple rounds of nuclear negotiations leading to the historic 2015 Iran deal and through local uprisings and mass protests.
+She has written extensively about Iran’s domestic politics, foreign policy, energy industry and the impact of international sanctions on the Iranian economy and people while also covering the wider Middle East.

 A frequent commentator on Bloomberg TV & radio, she has moderated panels for the Atlantic Council, Johns Hopkins University, Columbia University, the Europe-Iran forum in Zurich, and the Emirates Literature Festival in Dubai.